Skip to Main Content

 • If you suspect a used vehicle was stolen, don’t go through with the sale.

-Many drivers choose a used vehicle over a new one for its lower price tag, but be careful — car theft is spiking, and you don’t want to purchase a stolen ride.
-In the first half of 2023, 500,000 cars were stolen, up more than 2 percent from the first half of 2022, according to the National Insurance Crime Bureau (NICB).
+Many drivers choose a used vehicle over a new one for its lower price tag, but be careful — car theft has been spiking in recent years, and you don’t want to purchase a stolen ride.
+In 2023, over one million cars were stolen, up 1 percent from 2022, according to the National Insurance Crime Bureau (NICB).

 There is a chance that the car you are looking to buy is a cloned vehicle.
 Car cloning is when a car thief takes the license plate, vehicle identification number (VIN) and registration stickers from a legal car and places them on a stolen vehicle of a similar make and model.
 The thief also might use counterfeit documents to sell you a hot car.

-Proceed with caution when buying from a private seller or a dealership.
+Proceed with caution before taking out an auto loan to buy from a private seller or a dealership.
 And if something feels off, look elsewhere.
 There are plenty of used cars on the market.

 6 steps to check if the car you’re buying is stolen